tschmoog/jekyll-now/_posts/2017-09-12-probability-theory.md

 ---
 published: true
 ---
-## Probably the best starting point

-Where to start?
+This is _probabily_ the best place to start.
 The intention of this blog is to smooth out the the niggles of machine learning and make it as acessible to those with limited technical and mathematical experience or ability.
 That being said, the field of ML/AI was birthed through a combination of engineering, computer science and statistics and so one must understand the fundamentals before moving on to understand the more attractive and exiciting ideas.
 Because of this, I feel probability theory (alongside decision theory and information theory) is as good a place to start as any.

 Ingredients:
 A decent grasp of linear algebra and calculus.